How to Tell When Your Goat is in Heat

 Standing for the Buck

-A doe in heat will stand in place for the buck when he mounts her.
-If she scurries away from him then chances are she is not quite ready.
+A doe in heat will stand in place while the buck mounts her.
+This is called a “standing heat”.
+If she scurries away from him, then chances are she is not quite ready.

 King, the handsome granddaddy of many of our goats.